Creating An Ideal Customer Profile (ICP)

 ICPs and buyer personas are not the same thing, but they are closely linked.
 While ABM is focused on accounts rather than leads, it’s important to remember that each account is still made up of individuals with diverse roles and priorities.
 This is where your buyer personas come in.
 For example, you may decide that the presence of specific stakeholders at an account is a key characteristic of your ideal customer profile.

 RESOURCE: If you need a framework for building your buyer personas, use the multipage worksheet in the Blueprint to Account-Based Marketing.

 Ideal Customer Profile Worksheet

-Download the three-page worksheet by completing the form in the upper corner of this page.
+Check out the full worksheet here.
 This will help to get to know your company’s ideal customer and define your ICP.
 For the best results, don’t fill this out on your own!
 Schedule a time to have your marketing, sales, and customer success teams sit down and go through the worksheet together so everyone is on the same page about your ideal customer profile.

 Example of an Ideal Customer Profile